Six types of standard treatment are used:

-Surgery is used to diagnose and treat childhood brain stem glioma as discussed in the General Information section of this summary.
+Surgery may be used to diagnose and treat childhood brain stem glioma as discussed in the General Information section of this summary.

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy.
 External radiation therapy uses a machine outside the body to send radiation toward the cancer.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.

-The way the radiation therapy is given depends on the type and stage of the cancer being treated.
-Radiation therapy may be used alone or in addition to chemotherapy.
+The way the radiation therapy is given depends on the type of the cancer being treated.
+External radiation therapy is used to treat DIPG.
+External and/or internal radiation therapy may be used to treat focal or low-grade brain stem gliomas.

 Several months after radiation therapy to the brain, imaging tests may show changes to the brain tissue.
 These changes may be caused by the radiation therapy or may mean the tumor is growing.
-It is important to be sure the tumor is growing before planning more treatment.
+It is important to be sure the tumor is growing before any more treatment is given.